Introduction

 4. Environment and Animal Welfare

-In particular, Council is keen to seek your feedback about:
+In particular, Council sought feedback about:

 • Priorities for the next four years in relation to animal management